Montenegrin nationalist protests (2020–2022): Protests against enthronement of Metropolitan Joanikije Mićović in Cetinje

 The civil unrest was refueled in early August 2021, after prime minister Zdravko Krivokapić formally announced that the solemn enthronement (installment) of the new Metropolitan of Montenegro and the Littoral (Serbian Orthodox Church), Joanikije Mićović would be held in the Cetinje Monastery on 4 September 2021 (later postponed to September 5th).
 Fearing for the security of the future Metropolitan and the country as a whole, some politicians began to question the location of the enthronement ceremony, with some proposing that it should be held in the Cathedral of the Resurrection of Christ, Podgorica.

 The residents of Cetinje, a pro-Montenegrin historical capital of the country, began holding protests and rallies against the enthronement of Joanikije in Cetinje branding it an "act of occupation" as well as in support of the Montenegrin Orthodox Church; the rallies were attended by senior representatives of the DPS and other political forces.

-Violent protests began on 4 September with predominantly Montenegrin nationalist protesters setting up barricades at the town's entrance in order to prevent the Patriarch and Metropolitan from reaching the monastery.
+Protests began on 4 September with predominantly Montenegrin nationalist protesters setting up barricades at the town's entrance in order to prevent the Patriarch and Metropolitan from reaching the monastery.
 President Milo Đukanović came to Cetinje to show support for the protest together with his opposition DPS members, calling on the government to cancel the enthronement ceremony, warning that it could trigger violence.

 On 5 September, both the Metropolitan and the Serbian Patriarch Porfirije were flown to Cetinje by helicopter and then led into the monastery by heavily armed riot police holding bulletproof vests over their bodies to protect them, as riot police used tear gas to disperse protesters who hurled rocks and bottles at them and fired guns into the air.
 No fewer than 20 people were injured and police arrested more than a dozen people, including the security advisor to President Milo Đukanović, Veselin Veljović for an attack on police.
 President Đukanović, who had recommended that the inauguration of Joanikije be held in a place other than in Cetinje, and encouraged protesters to disrupt his inauguration, said that the enthronement was the government's Pyrrhic victory and "a great embarrassment of the Serbian Church and the government of Montenegro", while prime minister Zdravko Krivokapić called the violence in Cetinje "attempted acts of terrorism" on the part of the president's activists.
 Serbia's president Aleksandar Vučić praised the Montenegrin government's action to secure the ceremony in Cetinje.